Boost the visibility of your points of sale with local ads

 To avoid this situation, several things need to be done:

-• Ensure good communication between the head office(s) and the local entity.
-First, define the messages to be carried by each.
-Then, create a communication calendar for these different messages to allow for good synchronization between entities.
+• Make sure d’have a good communication between the siège(s) and the local.
+First préalable, it is necessary to définir the messages that will be portés by each.
+The création d’un communication calendar for these différents messages must then be être créé to allow good synchronization between entités.

-• Use geo-location variables on different platforms to create “catchment areas”.
-It is possible on the platforms to exclude geographical areas where the campaign will not be communicated.
-The campaigns will therefore be mutually exclusive to one another.
+• Use geolocation variables of the different platforms to create “trade areas”.
+It is possible in the platforms to exclude geographic zones where the campaign will therefore not be communicated.
+The campaigns will therefore be mutually exclusive of each other.

 5. The indicators to track for a successful local campaign